How Southampton turned reward to opening in 10 weeks

 Teamwork makes the dream work

-To prepare the team, staff from Zebrugge, who had previously tendered the customer, provided initial guidance and training, including a week-long visit to cover key tasks such as painting, decals, and plate changes.
+To prepare the team, staff from Zebrugge, who had previously tendered the customer, provided initial guidance and training, including a week-long visit to cover key tasks.

 Furthermore, the customer sent two older units for practical training, so the staff could train ahead of the opening which was just weeks ahead.
 The training covered areas such as painting and decals, which is removing and putting on stickers and changing number plates.